International Comprehensive Ocean-Atmosphere Data Set: History

 Beginning in 1981, the Comprehensive Ocean-Atmosphere data set (COADS) began construction within the United States.
 In April 1985, the first version of this database was created, including 70 million reports covering the years of 1854 through 1979.
+The first COADS paper, titled "A Comprehensive Ocean-Atmosphere Data Set", was published in 1987 in the Bulletin of the American Meteorological Society.
+It was co-authored by Scott D. Woodruff, Ralph J. Slutz, Roy L. Jenne, and Peter M. Steurer.
 Each year thereafter, recent data was added to the dataset to extend its length towards the present.
 In November 1996, the first gridded datasets were created, using a one degree latitude by one degree longitude grid for the years 1960 through 1993.
 The following November, they were revised and extended to cover years through 1995.
 In November 1999, they were extended into 1997.
 In March 2002, two degree grids were created on a monthly basis for the years 1800 through 1949, and in recognition of input from other countries such as the United Kingdom and Germany, the database was renamed ICOADS.
 In November 2000, the database was extended backward to 1784.
 In September 2002, this data became available through the internet.
 In late 2005, data from weather buoys were added into the database.
 In July 2009, the database was extended back to 1662.
 Data updates to include recent observations were begun on a monthly basis.
+Following format changes to BUFR on the World Meteorological Organization Global Telecommunications System (GTS) in recent years, ICOADS began decoding near-real-time BUFR observations and merging them with Traditional Alphanumeric Code (TAC) formats for a new near-real-time version in 2022.
 The total number of observations in the database is now 261 million.